StevenElberger/WKW/README.md

 # WKW
-A JavaScript wrapper for the WaniKani API
+A client-side JavaScript wrapper for the WaniKani API